kkaminaris/Cassandra-Project/README.md

 # Cassandra-Project

 A simple Cassandra-based database designed for organizing and managing data in a Netflix-like application.
 The project involves analyzing various use-cases, transforming them into their respective tables, and utilizing the Python scripts `import[1-5].py` and `movie_remap.py` for data manipulation.
-The data is then loaded into AstraDB using dsbulk, and querying is performed using `question[1-5].py` scripts.
+The data is then loaded into AstraDB using `dsbulk`, and querying is performed using `question[1-5].py` scripts.

 Data sets can be found [here](https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset).